You are given an m x n matrix of characters boxGrid representing a side-view of a box. Each cell of the box is one of the following:

 ]Constraints:

-m == boxGrid.lengthn == boxGrid[i].length1 <= m, n <= 500boxGrid[i][j] is either '#', '*', or '.'.class Solution:
+m == boxGrid.lengthn == boxGrid[i].length1 <= m, n <= 500boxGrid[i][j] is either '#', '*', or '.'.Before attempting this problem, you should be comfortable with:

 def rotateTheBox(self, boxGrid: List[List[str]]) -> List[List[str]]: